pantheon-systems/documentation/source/content/guides/new-dashboard/05-support.md

 ## Feedback

-Our support and engineering teams work together to develop a holistic understanding of your experience as a customer.
+Our support and engineering teams work together to develop a holistic understanding of your experience as a customeer.

 Our Support team works with Customer Success Engineers to effectively turn customer feedback into product improvements.
 This line of communication allows us to hone in on fixes that can impact your experience on the Pantheon platform